best farmland markets

 1. Drought Monitor Map

 This Drought Monitor Map is an ongoing project from Jessica Blunden at the University of Nebraska-Lincoln.
-This map is a fantastic resource that lays out a very up-to-date map (updated each week) showing which areas of the United States have been adversely affected by drought.
+This fantastic resource lays out a very up-to-date map (updated each week) showing which areas of the United States have been adversely affected by drought.

 drought monitor map